-Rumor: HTC ThunderBolt capable of simultaneous voice and data over 3GAlex Wagner - Deputy Managing Editor, News Desk
+Rumor: HTC ThunderBolt capable of simultaneous voice and data over 3GAlex Wagner - Editorial Director of News and Content

 Thanks to a leak from a couple of weeks ago, we learned that the HTC ThunderBolt will be capable of simultaneous voice and data when it launches, possibly at the end of February.
 Most assumed that the feature would only be available over 4G, but a newly-leaked Verizon document has revealed that that may not be the case.
 As you can see above, the folks at Phandroid have been sent an image claiming that the ThunderBolt will be able to access both voice and data over a 3G connection as well.
 Don't expect the feature to make it into all of Big Red's handsets, though, as the doc says that the carrier "cannot promise the experience will be one that is consistent with [their] brand."